SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 |================================|
 ```

-By default, a user-defined struct has th 'sequential' layout with `Pack` equal to `0` that effectively equals to an `IntPtr.Size`.
+By default, a user-defined struct has the 'sequential' layout with `Pack` equal to `0`.
 Here is a rule that [the CLR follows](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.structlayoutattribute.pack(v=vs.110).aspx):

 *Each field must align with fields of its own size (1, 2, 4, 8, etc., bytes) or the alignment of the type, whichever is smaller.
 Because the default alignment of the type is the size of its largest element, which is greater than or equal to all other field lengths, this usually means that fields are aligned by their size.
 For example, even if the largest field in a type is a 64-bit (8-byte) integer or the Pack field is set to 8, Byte fields align on 1-byte boundaries, Int16 fields align on 2-byte boundaries, and Int32 fields align on 4-byte boundaries.*